Irwinton Mill (aka Anderson Mill)

 Franklin County, Pennsylvania

-Updated: December 7, 2019
+Updated: February 7, 2022

 The Anderson Grist Mill is situated along the West branch of the Conococheague Creek, on Anderson Road in Montgomery Township, Franklin County, Pennsylvania.
 The mill, dam, waterwheels, and most of the machinery are operational and in good shape.
 Power for the mill is provided by the two turbine waterwheels turned from water of the Conococheague Creek.
-The Licking Creek feeds into the Conococheague Creek about one-half mile up stream from the mill.
+The Licking Creek feeds into the West branch Conococheague Creek about one-half mile up stream from the mill.

-Chester operated the grist mill (currently known as Anderson Mill) until failing health (early 1970's), then his youngest son, Harry, continued the business.
+Chester Anderson, great-grandson of Oliver Anderson purchased the 17-acre farm and grist mill in 1917.
+It was then known as Irwinton Mills.
+Chester operated the grist mill until failing health (early 1970's), then his youngest son, Harry, continued the business.
 The Mill is no longer operated as a business, and tours are rarely given and then are coordinated with self-insured groups/organizations.

 Harry Anderson, Rollie Anderson, Rodney Anderson were presented the 1995 Preservationist of the Year Award given by the Franklin County Heritage, Inc. for protection and preservation of the mill at a dinner at the Antrim House restaurant in Greencastle, Pennsylvania.

 Video of four different tours of the mill were created while most of the machinery in the mill were in operation.
 The four videos were created and put of DVD.
 Harry Anderson, Rollie Anderson, Rodney Anderson and Logan Horst each narrated one of the four tours.
 All are descendants of Chester Anderson.
 Each narrator either operated the mill or helped in the restoration and repair of the building and equipment.